 - Real-time collaboration between employees.

-- Provide separate workspaces for people to work in teams.
+- Provide separate digital workspaces for people to work in teams.

-- Robust content management system to store all of the company’s files and document- PDFs, excel sheets, guides, training documents and videos, images, etc.
+- Robust content management system to store all of the company’s files and documents- PDFs, excel sheets, guides, training documents and videos, images, etc.

 - Strong search capabilities to quickly browse through files and folders and provide employees what they are looking for quickly and easily.